Peter Thellusson: Personal life

+Death and estate

-After his death his substantial estate was embroiled in the Thellusson Will Case, as he had written an unusual will whereby his fortune and estates were put into a trust fund for the benefit of future generations at the expense of his children and grandchildren.
+After his death his substantial estate was embroiled in the Thellusson Will Case, as he had written an unusual will, described as "one of the most spectacularly vindictive wills in British history", whereby his fortune and estates were put into a trust fund for the benefit of future generations at the expense of his children and grandchildren.
 The two ultimate beneficiaries, decided by the courts after protracted legal wrangling, were the grandchildren of his eldest son Peter Isaac Thelluson, who was created Baron Rendlesham in 1806 and one of his other sons, Charles.
 It is believed that the Thellusson Will case provided the basis for the fictional case of Jarndyce and Jarndyce in Charles Dickens' novel Bleak House.
 Thelluson may also be the inspiration for the Tellsons Bank mentioned in Dickens' A Tale of Two Cities.
 As a result of the case, legislation, commonly known as the Thellusson Act, was passed to prevent a recurrence of such problems in the future.